 From the title of William Wright’s memoir, ‘From Chimney-Boy to Councillor’, we know his life is work-focused.
 There is also going to be a class shift, which can show how hard work pays off.
-Since it was published, by The Azania Press, we know William released this to the public.
+Since it was published, by The Azania Press, we know William intended this to be read by the public.
 Overall, there is a sense of pride in William’s life and he is inviting us to explore it.

 His memoir is also a way for William to remember his life more in depth, ‘As I go through my life it reminds me of more than one incident that I had almost forgotten to mention’ (28).
 He now has his memories preserved in writing.
 William’s memories he has ‘almost forgotten to mention’ are now immortalised in text, and being brought to light more by this blog.